atlassian/react-beautiful-dnd/docs/api/drag-drop-context.md

 # `<DragDropContext />`

 In order to use drag and drop, you need to have the part of your `React` tree that you want to be able to use drag and drop in wrapped in a `<DragDropContext />`.
 It is advised to just wrap your entire application in a `<DragDropContext />`.
 Having nested `<DragDropContext />`'s is _not_ supported.
 You will be able to achieve your desired conditional dragging and dropping using the props of `<Droppable />` and `<Draggable />`.
-You can think of `<DragDropContext />` as having a similar purpose to the [react-redux Provider component](https://react-redux.js.org/api/provider)
+You can think of `<DragDropContext />` as having a similar purpose to the [react-redux Provider component](https://react-redux.js.org/api/provider).
+A content-security-protection nonce attribute is added to the injected style tags if provided.

 ## Props